josemthiesen/MultiMech/README.md

-This repository is a collection of codes to solve multiscale problems in Computational Mechanics using FEniCS
+This repository contains the FEniCS (UFL) implementation for the homogenization of micropolar-to-micropolar hyperelastic continuum, The code presents a two-scale formulation for the theory of micropolar (Cosserat) continua.
+This approach extends the Method of Multiscale Virtual Power (MMVP) to accommodate large macroscopic displacements while assuming small microrotations, enabling the robust capture of size effects in complex materials.